sebastienros/fluid/MinimalApis.LiquidViews/README.md

 This library provides some extensions to ASP.NET Minimal APIs that allow to return templated view results using the Liquid language.
 Liquid is fast and safe.
 Views are interpreted so changes are reflected very quickly without a compilation phase.

+This View Engine is based on [Fluid](https://github.com/sebastienros/fluid), a Liquid template engine for .NET.

 ## Sample usage

+By default, all views and partials go in the `Views` folder.
+This can be configured with the `FluidViewEngineOptions` class.

-These files demonstrates how to return a view result, which will be able to use
+These files demonstrate how to use the different elements of the view engine.
-- a `_layout` file to act as a template for multiple pages
+- a `Views\_layout.liquid` file to act as a template for multiple pages.
-- a `_viewstart` file to be executed for each view
+- a `Views\_viewstart.liquid` file to be executed for each view that is in the same folder.
-- a `component` file to act like partial views
+- a `Views\component.liquid` file to act like partial views.

+The full sample can be found [here](https://github.com/sebastienros/fluid/tree/main/Fluid.MinimalApisSample)

 #### Program.cs